-Discrimination and stigmatization are one of the most prevalent protection risks in Somalia.
-It is present on almost every aspect of the Somali society - from the 4.5 formula3 for managing the political representation- to a wide-spread power imbalance in the day-to-day life.
+Discrimination and stigmatization are amongst the most prevalent protection risks in Somalia.
+They are present in almost every aspect of the Somali society - from the 4.5 formulaiii for managing the political representation- to a wide-spread power imbalance in the day-to-day life.
 The most vulnerable groups and individuals faced with this risk include minority groups and IDP households headed by a female, a child, the elderly and persons with disabilities.
 The district of Kismaayo is not an exception to this situation.
 The district hosts a population of the Somali Bantu, the Bajun, and the Shanshi minorities.
 It also hosts approximately 145,225 IDPs distributed in at least 140 verified IDP sites.
 Minorities and vulnerable IDP households, often face the consequences of the power imbalance and abuse of power limiting their access to their rights and entitlements.
 Moreover, these vulnerable groups are often unaware of their rights and entitlements.

-The bottom line of the exclusion of marginalized groups and minorities are the established cultural norms and practices that either directly or indirectly promote discrimination.
-Additionally, lack of awareness by the community members on the effects of discrimination and stigmatization on the subjected persons exacerbates the widespread of this protection risk.
+The bottom line of the exclusion of marginalized groups and minorities are the established cultural norms and practices that directly or indirectly promote discrimination.
+Additionally, lack of awareness by the community members on the effects of discrimination and stigmatization on the subjected persons exacerbates the spread of this protection risk.

-The aforementioned vulnerable groups, also face discrimination when accessing humanitarian assistance they are entitled to, quality jobs and fertile lands due to their clan affiliation or physical condition.
+The aforementioned vulnerable groups, also face discrimination when accessing humanitarian assistance, they are entitled to, quality jobs and fertile lands due to their clan affiliation or physical condition.
 Their vulnerability further heightens the risk of being victims of extorsion and sexual exploitation and abuse.
 Protection partners in close collaboration with the Government of Jubaland State and the humanitarian community should define and carry out a set of soft component actions to reduce this risk in Kismaayo.
-The cornerstone of this set of actions is strengthening the awareness raising and networking with the range of stakeholders that can contribute to reduce the prevalence and impact of this risk.
-A well-coordinated action following the highlighted recommendations in the Protection
+The cornerstone of this set of actions is strengthening the awareness raising and networking with the range of stakeholders that can contribute to reducing the prevalence and impact of this risk.
+A well-coordinated action following the highlighted recommendations in the Protection Analysis Update will substantially reduce the risk and thus, strengthen an effective inclusion of these groups in the humanitarian response.